 Resident Artists Program

-In small, hands-on programs, our resident artists—bass-baritone Dashon Burton, jazz pianist Alfredo Rodriguez, guitarist Jason Vieaux, music historian Robert Greenberg and the Alexander String Quartet—work directly with students and teachers in public schools around the Bay Area.
+In small, hands-on programs, our resident artists—bass-baritone Dashon Burton, guitarist Jason Vieaux, the Esmé Quartet, and music historian Robert Greenberg—work directly with students and teachers in public schools around the Bay Area.
 Our artists-in-residence program provides arts education in schools and community centers, builds new audiences, and furthers the careers of talented artists by providing the time and freedom necessary to explore new ideas and develop new works.
 The scope of SF Performances’ work in the community reflects the commitment to making the arts an essential part of everyone’s life—a central part of SF Performances’ mission since our founding.

 History